iptv-list/IPTVList/README.md

 # What about the IPTV Ban?

-IPTV Is allowed but is automatically blocked by your ISP (Internet Service Protocol) When a big event is on.
-These should go back to normal as usual
+IPTV Is allowed but is automatically blocked by your ISP At Around 6:30 - 10:30 These should go back to normal as usual